magento/devdocs/src/guides/v2.4/extension-dev-guide/indexer-batch.md

 * `partial_reindex` - represents how many products will be processed in a partial reindex.
 * `elastic_save` - represent how many product will be saved as batch into Elastic.
-* `mysql_get` - represent how many searchable product will be retrived from Mysql.
+* `mysql_get` - represents how many searchable products will be retrieved from Mysql.

 Batch size for `cataloginventory_stock`, `catalog_product_price`, `inventory` can be set up for each product type.
 If no batch size is set for a specific product type, the `default` value is used.
 We recommend setting the `default` value for each indexer to allow for different batch sizes per product type.